 Subsequent investigation found all manner of evidence in support of the theory, and it’s now generally (though not universally) thought that an impact event was the likely cause of the Cretaceous extinction.
 We even know now where the impact occurred – there’s a massive crater, itself buried in sediment, that takes in Mexico’s Yucatan Peninsula and a huge portion of the ocean offshore, and knowing the structure and chemical composition of the Earth’s crust as it was there, we can verifiably find bits of the Yucatan’s strata blown as far away as Alberta.

 When I was born, we had no idea.
 By the time I was standing there looking at Sue’s arm, we did, and I thought about that as I tried to come to grips with what it all meant about me, and the fate of my own species.
 About 65 million years ago, if the theory is right, Sue’s descendants and every other Dinosaur in the Western Hemisphere would have looked up to see a burning mountain plunging from the sky, which might have glowed brightly enough to be literally blinding.
 At that moment many, perhaps most, of the complex creatures on the planet would have had just a few minutes, hours maybe, to live.
 The rest, with some puzzling exceptions, were doomed to starvation.
-By the time the ecosystem settled down again, and normal evolution resumed, there was nothing much around but variants of a rather un-promising little critter, which looked a bit like a modern tree shrew, upon which to build the whole mammal lineage.
-Yet over a span of 65 million years, that shrew led to horses, whales, and finally you and me, and after all that, we primates ended up swinging under tree limbs using a close approximation of Sue’s arms.
+By the time the ecosystem settled down again, and normal evolution resumed, there was nothing much around but variants of a few rather un-promising little critters, some of which looked a bit like a modern tree shrew, upon which to build the whole mammal lineage.
+Yet over a span of 65 million years, the shrews and their kin led to horses, whales, and finally you and me, and after all that, we primates ended up swinging under tree limbs using a close approximation of Sue’s arms.
 How Darwin would have loved to know that history, how we’d sussed out the speed at which evolution can take off from a modest start, and how eloquently the fossil record confirms his conclusion that all life is related.